 There are many inconsistencies throughout the industry in how Snow and Ice Management companies choose to present their seasonal agreements to potential clients.
-"Apples to apples" is a term I hear most often; it is also a term that only really applies to seasonal agreements in regard.
-That being the consistency from vendor to vendor applying additional charges for blizzard conditions and snow relocation services (where extra and/or larger equipment is required to perform these services).
+“Apples to apples” is a term we hear most often; it is also a term that only really applies to seasonal agreements.
+That being said, the consistency from vendor to vendor applying additional charges for blizzard conditions and snow relocation services also comes into play.
 These are services that are usually rendered on a Time and Material (T&M) basis as they are not easily estimated.

 This begs the question: Do you really know what you’re getting out of your seasonal agreement and what are the inconsistencies that you, a property manager, should look for?